 Traditional Wallpaper vs Removable Wallpaper

 It’s a battle royale, traditional wallpaper vs. removable wallpaper.
 Which is the better product?
 Ever since the peel and stick option became available, largely due to the cost of traditional wallpaper and the cost on your time and patience when it came to installing and removing the wallpaper, the consumer is left with the predicament of figuring out which choice is the best choice.
 Well, it’s not so black and white.
 It’s much more nuanced.
 The question is “what is the best or right choice for you?”
 And what’s right for you may not be the smart choice for the next person.
 The best way to figure it all out is to discuss the pros and cons of each paper and evaluate your individual situation.
 Spoiler alert: traditional wins!
 But let us tell you why and how our experience over the last year has formed our conclusion

 First let’s define the terms.
 When we say traditional, we’re not talking about your grandmother’s wallpaper.
 We mean the type of non-woven wallpaper that is not self-adhesive.
 Traditional wallpaper typically needs an adhesive that you must soak or paste onto the wall before you apply the paper.
 What is this non-woven stuff we’re talking about?
-So when the public was demanding a solution to vinyl wallpaper which was durable but very difficult to remove, and would expand and contract and would stain making it very difficult to clean, the industry answered.
+Well, many years ago, the public was demanding a solution to vinyl wallpaper because, while it was durable, it was very difficult to remove, it would expand and contract and it would stain making it very difficult to clean.
+The wallpaper industry answered.

 Non-woven refers to the backing of the wallpaper which contains a combination of natural and synthetic fibers.
 This makes the wallpaper more breathable, which reduces the risk of mold.
 It also reduces the amount that the wallpaper will expand or contract to almost nil.
 The non-woven backing also allows for it to be cleaned with a damp cloth.
 Finally, the biggest issue, it allowed it to be removed without the headache that previous wallpapers were known for.
 Check out this GIF of Bryce, our Creative Director, removing some traditional wallpaper from a wall in our office.
 Notice that he is using no tools or solutions.